-From the architect.
+Text description provided by the architects.
 The social housing blocks built on the Plateau de la Haye for the Nancy OPAC (French public housing office) are economically designed.Based on a simple post and beam structure (based on a car park frame), three living spaces organised together propose a new way of living: a well-insulated, walk-through interior living space; an inter-climatic space, i.e winter garden or veranda; a planted space for gardening or pleasure.

 Each dwelling features these three elements, arranged differently depending on the size of the apartment and its orientation.
 All the dwellings can be accessed via open walkways adjoined to the façade and punctuated by the verandas and the kitchen gardens.